nielssorensen/OpenEmu-wiki/Developers:-How-to-Build-System-and-Core-Plugins.md

 While some files will be auto-generated, SystemController and SystemResponder classes and headers still need to be created.
 These classes are similar in all systems so we can duplicate a set from another system and then edit accordingly.

-**The following 5 class and header files must be created for a new system plugin:
+**The following 5 class and header files must be created for a new system plugin:**

 * OE[SystemName]SystemController.m and .h
 * OE[SystemName]SystemResponder.m and .h
 * OE[SystemName]SystemResponderClient.h

-For our TurboGrafx-16/PC Engine example:**
+For our TurboGrafx-16/PC Engine example:

-SystemController header:
+SystemController header

     /* OEPCESystemController.h */
     #import <Cocoa/Cocoa.h>